MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/debug.md

         :::row-end:::

 *   Add-In Debugging.
-    *   If you need to debug the add-in more deeply, you may load the source project in a second instance of VS Code and debug the add-in.
+    *   If you need to debug the add-in more deeply, load the source project in a second instance of VS Code and debug the add-in.
         1. Set the debugServer parameter for that cross-process communication port.

             ```csharp